What is a social media wall?

 What are social media walls used for?

-The most common scenarios:
+The most common situations:

 For social wall examples across industries, real deployments show how the same underlying tool can look and function completely differently depending on the context.

-What makes a social media wall worth using?
+What makes a social media wall useful?

 • It's measurable.
 Post counts, impression data, and reach metrics turn a nice-looking display into something you can report on.
 For a breakdown of what to track, the social wall ROI playbook covers the metrics that matter.